Snail664/coding-tutor/assets/questions/TimeToPlayFair.md

 # Time to Play Fair

-You receive a message from your sister back on Earth.
-Just as a couple of years ago, you still communicate with each other using a private cipher - for a little bit of nerdy fun between siblings.
-Recently, you both agreed to switch to using a **Playfair cipher**, so that's what you are going to have to figure out in order to read the message.
+### Difficulty : Easy

+Your sister is a puzzle enthusiast, and for years, the two of you have shared a private cipher system to communicate hidden messages.
+Recently, she challenged you to decode her latest message using a **Playfair cipher**.

-Since there are a few ways of implementing Playfair, you remember the two of you agreed to the following stipulations:
+Since there are multiple implementations of the Playfair, the two of you agreed to the following rules:

-- Replace any and all occurrences of `j` with the letter `i`.
+- Replace any and all occurrences of `j` with the letter `i` before encoding.
-- For words of odd length, append an `x` (unless the last letter is already `x`, in which case use a `q`).
+- For words of odd length, append an `x` at the end (unless the last letter is already `x`, in which case use a `q`).

 ### Example